 What Researchers Did

-Researchers conducted a randomized controlled trial comparing hyperbaric oxygen therapy (HBOT) to pharmacological intervention in fibromyalgia patients with a history of traumatic brain injury.
+Researchers conducted a randomised controlled trial comparing hyperbaric oxygen therapy (HBOT) to pharmacological intervention in fibromyalgia patients with a history of traumatic brain injury.

 What They Found